 INSIDE THE QUIAPO CHURCH, 6-year-old Franco flanked Teresa and Luzie.
 They sat at the metal brace of the wagon that was sometimes used to carry the Black Nazarene during Traslación.
 Teresa found this spot at the back, facing the altar, on the second time she visited Quiapo, about a year and a half ago.
 She stayed in this place since then, whenever she and Luzie, and now Franco, were in Quiapo.

 People rose as one.
 Teresa, with Luzie in her lap, remained seated.
-She believed the Black Nazarene would understand her not being on the same page with the community of believers.
+She believed the Black Nazarene would understand her not being able to do what the community of believers did.
 By now she had more or less committed to memory what people and priests do or say during the holy mass; she has grown familiar with the gestures, the liturgical sequence, the songs being sung by the choir, the breaking of the bread, the blessing, the sprinkling of holy water after mass.
 She now understood why she collected most of the alms when the choir started signing “Nuestro Padre Jesus Nazareno.”
-It was the closing hymn, and during this time most of the church goers would start milling out.
+It was the closing hymn, and during this time most of the churchgoers would start milling out.

 “In the name of the Father, and of the Son, and of the Holy Spirit.

 “The grace of our Lord Jesus Christ, and the love of God, and the communion of the Holy Spirit be with you all.